Common Myths About Back Pain and Spine Health: Separating Fact from Fiction

 Myth 8: “Pain Equals Damage”

-It’s a common belief that the intensity of pain is directly related to the severity of the injury or damage to the spine.
-However, pain is a complex experience influenced by many factors, including psychological and emotional states.
+The intensity of back pain does not always indicate the severity of the issue.
+Pain is a complex experience influenced by many factors, including nerve sensitivity, muscle tension, and psychological state.
 It’s possible to experience severe pain with minimal physical damage and, conversely, to have significant damage with little to no pain.
 For instance, compression fractures can cause varying levels of pain depending on the individual’s overall health and bone density.
 Understanding that pain is not always a reliable indicator of damage can help prevent unnecessary anxiety and promote a more balanced approach to managing your symptoms.

 Myth 9: “If You Have Back Pain, You Should Avoid All Physical Activity”